Introduction

 Storing Tips for the Recipe

-Prepared Components: Store chopped vegetables in separate containers to prevent cross-contamination of flavors and moisture levels.
+Prepared Components: Store chopped vegetables in separate containers to prevent cross-contamination of flavors & moisture levels.
 Hard vegetables like carrots can be stored for up to a week, while softer items like tomatoes are best used within 2-3 days.

 Dressing Separation: Always store dressings separately from assembled salads.
 Homemade dressings typically last 3-5 days refrigerated, while oil-based versions can last up to a week.